swat-sccs/sauce/README.md

 ```

 For production, certain secrets and config should be specified in a `docker-compose.override.yml`
 file.
-Also, the agent needs to be running somewhere on the system (see its README in `agent/`).
+An example file is provided in `docker-compose.override.yml.example`.
+Also, the agent needs to
+be running somewhere on the system (see its README in `agent/`).
 Then, launch the backend:

 ```
 docker-compose up
 ```

 ### Local Development

+This is _not recommended_ as it requires spinning up your own instance of Mongo, LDAP, the agent,
+etc. However, it's provided here for completeness.

 Installation: